gabrielthleal/qc-api/README.md

 8. Populate question_access (Go, get some coffee, this will take some time): `$ docker-compose run api rake populate:question_access`

 ## Documentaion
+1. To generate the documentation run: `$ docker-compose run api rake docs:generate`
+2. Raise an server: `$ docker-compose up`
+2. You can check this doc out on: http://localhost:3000/api/docs

 ## Tests
 To run them just type: `$ docker-compose run api bundle exec rspec`